|

 short.
 Leaves emerge in bundles with long petioles, broadly

-length, and float on the water.
-The petioles set single white
+long, and float on the water.
+The petioles bear single white flowers

-flowers on the tops, each approximately 5cm in diameter, open in the
+at the top, each approximately 5cm in diameter, which open during

-daytime and close in the nighttime.
-The flowers are 8-15-petaled
+the daytime and close at night.
+The flowers are 8-15-petaled with

-with four sepals.
-Round sap fruit ripens in the water as the flowers
+four sepals.
+The round sap fruit ripens in the water as the flowers

 have gone.
 Bloom time.
 June-September. |